-Are you preparing for the new tax season?
+Are you preparing for the 2019 tax season?

-The new 2018 tax return is circulating the web so we know what it looks like.
-However, the IRS hasn’t provided us with a date for when tax season begins.
+The new 2018 tax return is circulating the web so now we know what it looks like.

 Here’s what you need to know

-Mark your calendar or set a reminder on your phone because here are some important dates.
+Mark your calendar or set a reminder on your phone because there are some important dates to remember.

 - January 28, 2o19 is the start of the tax season